 Strengths and Weaknesses

-Below is a summary of the strengths and weaknesses of American Electric Power Company (AEP) and Exelon Corporation (EXC).
+The following table outlines the strengths and weaknesses of American Electric Power Company, Inc. (AEP) and Exelon Corporation (EXC) based on the most recent financial data.

 | Criterion | AEP | EXC |